 Honorarium and meeting fees are paid to the elected Board of Directors.
 For more information, contact the Nomination Committee Chair.

-Attendance is crucial at all required meetings and events.
-The following are such required activities:
+Attendance is crucial at all meetings and events.
+The following are required activities:

 - monthly Board meetings

 - quarterly committee meetings

-- yearly planning session weekend
+- semiannual planning session (weekends)

 - membership meetings, including Annual General Meeting

-- board training
+- additional and continuous board training

 District Map